plebbitlabs/mintpass/challenges/README.md

 - **Chain Flexibility**: Supports different chains where MintPass contracts are deployed
 - **ENS Support**: Works with ENS addresses and wallet addresses
 - **Type-specific Requirements**: Can require specific token types (SMS=0, Email=1, etc.)
+ - **Author-bound Check (optional)**: Enforce that the NFT was minted for the same Plebbit author address

 ## Installation